Study: Christians in west Europe less tolerant of immigrants

 In Britain, 45 percent of churchgoing Christians and 47 percent of non-practicing Christians agreed with the statement that "Islam is fundamentally incompatible with our values and culture, the survey showed.
 Among non-religious Britons, 30 percent shared that view.

-In France, nearly three-quarters of church-attending Christians, or 72 percent, agreed it was important to have French ancestry to be "truly French."
+In France, nearly three-quarters of Christians who attend church, or 72 percent, agreed it was important to have French ancestry to be "truly French."
 Among non-practicing Christians, 52 percent took this position, compared to 43 percent of those without religious affiliations.

 The survey was conducted during April-August 2017, after more than 2.3 million migrants and refugees had entered Europe during the previous two years, according to the European border control agency Frontex.
 Some European countries, including Germany and Italy, have seen an anti-immigration backlash and nationalist political parties gaining support.